Student organizations at Trinity Valley Community College vary from year to year in accordance with changes in student needs and interests.

 Cardinal Singers, Chamber Singer and Encore Choir

 Cardinal Singers is open to any student who enjoys singing.
 The choir presents several programs each year at the College and for social and service clubs in the area.
 The choir participates in the Texas All-State Junior College Choir Festival and provides opportunities to participate in a Broadway style musical in conjunction with other departments in the Fine Arts Division.
 Chamber Singers and Encore choirs require audition for participation.
 Scholarships are available for those who audition.

 Cardinal Cheerleaders are students whose purpose is to promote school spirit, enhance sportsmanship and uphold high standards of conduct.
 They cheer for football, basketball and volleyball along with training for their own national competition.
 In addition, they conduct public relations tours of local high schools and serve as judges for cheerleader tryouts in the area.
 Cheerleaders must maintain a 2.0 grade average and be full-time students.
 Squad members are selected by tryouts and/or recruitment by the cheerleader coach.
 Cheerleading scholarships range from $500-$2,000 per semester and are based on overall skill set for each year’s team.
 Excellence in the classroom can lead to additional scholarship(s) that covers the entire cost of books.

 Collegiate ministry seeks to promote the spiritual development of students through Christian fellowship, prayer, Bible study, discussion, service projects and social activities.
 All students are eligible to participate.

-The International Student Organization
+First-Generation Student Organization